Cghlewis/data-mgmt-ed-research-book/_book/06-planning.md

     - How does the skill set of your team align with the practices you plan to implement?
 Will additional training be required?
 3. Your available tools
     - What tools are available to your team?
-    - Does your organization only allow you to use certain platforms for data storage?
+    - Are your tools appropriate for the sensitivity level of your files?
     - What is the complexity of your tools?
 Will additional training be needed?
 4. Your budget
-    - Do you have the budget to implement all of the practices you want to implement or will you need to plan something more feasible?
+    - Do you have the budget to implement all of the practices you want to implement, or will you need to plan something more feasible?
 5. Complexity of your project
     - The size of your project, the amount and types of data you are collecting, the number of participants or the populations you are collecting data from, the sensitivity level of the data you are collecting, the number of sites you are collecting data at, and the number of partners and decision makers you are working with, all factor into your data management planning
 6. Shared investment